Paul Stanley Stingray, Jimmie Johnson resto-mod and Z06 parts illustrate choices

 - Z06 front auxiliary transmission cooler that essentially doubles the overall cooling capacity

-- Z06 rear quarter-panel vents that provide approximately 25-percent greater airflow than the Z51 vents at track speed
+- Z06 rear quarter-panel vents provide approximately 25 percent greater airflow than the Z51 vents at track speed

 - Z06 carbon fiber torque tube that is about 13.2 pounds lighter than the Stingray’s torque tube